lukejagodzinski/meteor-astronomy-docs/docs/initialization_events.md

   firstName: 'John',
   lastName: 'Smith'
 });

-// On the console the following text will be printed:
-// {firstName: 'John', lastName: 'Smith'}
 ```

+On the console the `"{firstName: 'John', lastName: 'Smith'}"` text will be printed.
 {{/template}}